-A platform for it provides the necessary tools to engage learners, boosting teaching efficiency.
+A platform for BL provides the necessary tools to engage learners, boosting teaching efficiency.
 Students and teachers will benefit from using such platform.
 How?

 1. learning anywhere, anytime